jaivox/speech/jaivox/README.txt

 5. Sphinx 4 from Carnegie Mellon University
 6. Sphinx requires JSAPI from various implementations of the JSAPI.
 7. Festival from the University of Edinburgh.
 You will need the development version, if you are installing it as a package, please install both festival and festival-dev.
+8. A recommended alternative to Festival is Free TTS.
+Please see apps/README_freetts.txt for information on obtaining and installing this package.

 The Java Development Kit and Ant are installed using instructions at the respective websites.